fanout/serverless-websocket/README.md

 $ ./make-lambda-package.sh
 ```

-Upload `lambda-package.zip` to AWS Lambda, using the Python 2.7 runtime, and `chat-handler-lambda.handler` as the handler.
+Upload `lambda-package.zip` to AWS Lambda, using the Python 2.7 runtime, and `handler-lambda.handler` as the handler.
 Also, set the `GRIP_URL` environment variable containing Fanout Cloud settings, of the form:

 ```
 https://api.fanout.io/realm/your-realm?iss=your-realm&key=base64:your-realm-key